Fahrenheit (2005 video game): Development and release

 Fahrenheit entailed nearly eighty in-house employees, in addition to sixty stuntmen and actors who performed over twelve hours' worth of facial and motion capture animation, which they concluded in three months, and three hours of voice work.
 A blue colour filter, high dynamic range effects, and film grain were used to achieve the desired atmosphere.
-Early gameplay tests resulted in a thirty-percent faster navigation, while some cut-scenes were removed or sped up.
+Early gameplay tests resulted in a thirty-per cent faster navigation, while some cut-scenes were removed or sped up.
 Cage decided to implement a gauge to more clearly represent a character's mental health.
 This system as well as the "game over" sequences were completed in two weeks.
 He then came up with a context-sensitive user interface where moving the analogue sticks could enable an unrestricted number of gestures.
 Cage appeared in the tutorial at the request of a Vivendi producer.
 The TV series 24 inspired the use of split screen in the game, both for its visual and interactive potential.
 The films Snake Eyes (1998), Seven (1995), Jacob's Ladder (1990), and Angel Heart (1987) influenced the story and characters; Fight Club (1999) and Dune (1984) made an impact on the voice-over.
 Composer Angelo Badalamenti recorded the score with a Canadian orchestra, supervised by Normand Corbeil.
 Badalamenti was told by the director to think of the soundtrack as though it were made for a movie.
 Corbeil worked on the project for a month and a half.
 Fahrenheit was released to manufacturing in early September 2005, after two years of development.

-Atari, Inc. published Fahrenheit for Microsoft Windows, PlayStation 2, and Xbox in Europe and North America on 16 and 20 September 2005, respectively.
-It was made downloadable on Xbox 360 in 2007.
+Atari, Inc. published Fahrenheit for Windows, PlayStation 2, and Xbox in Europe and Australia, as well as North America on 16 and 20 September 2005, respectively.
+It was made downloadable on Xbox 360 in 2007 and on PlayStation 4 in 2016.
 Fahrenheit was renamed Indigo Prophecy in North America to avoid confusion with the 2004 film Fahrenheit 9/11, a point of contention between Cage and Atari.
-Sex scenes were omitted from this version, but included in Fahrenheit: Indigo Prophecy Remastered, which launched for Windows, Android, iOS, Linux, and macOS in 2015, and PlayStation 4 in 2016.
+Sex scenes were omitted from this version, but included in Fahrenheit: Indigo Prophecy Remastered, which launched for Windows, Android, iOS, Linux, and macOS in 2015.